 - 1. Students who are eligible for a tuition refund must first notify the school in writing of their intent to cancel the agreement or withdraw from the program. - 2.
 Notification shall be made in writing and must be signed by the enrolled student. - 3.
-All requests shall be mailed by US certified mail to:
+All requests shall be mailed by US certified mail or hand delivered to: